 Who is Eligible to Donate?

 The eligibility requirements to donate plasma are very similar to those that regulate blood donations.
-If you are an adult between the ages of 18 and 69, weigh more than 110 pounds, and are in good health, then it is unlikely you will be turned away.
+If you are an adult who is over 18, weighs more than 110 pounds, and is in good health, then it is unlikely you will be turned away.

-However, there are other extenuating circumstances that could prevent you from selling your blood plasma for money.
-For example, tattoos, piercings, or international travel in the last 12 months could make you ineligible to donate.
+However, other extenuating circumstances could prevent you from selling your blood plasma for money.
+Tattoos, piercings, international travel, and testing positive for COVID-19 could make you ineligible to donate.
 You must complete a short questionnaire to ensure you are a good candidate before they take your plasma.
-Furthermore, since you are working with a business and not a government agency, they can set their own requirements.
+Furthermore, since you are dealing with a business and not a government agency, they can set their requirements.
 Before you make the trip, call around to private centers or go online if you have any questions about your eligibility.

 How Does Selling Plasma Work?

 The first time you visit, it takes longer due to the necessary screening and paperwork.
 Your first time could take up to 2.5 hours, although following visits are roughly half the length of time.
 After you check in and answer all their questions, you will undergo a physical health check.
 Once they determine that you meet all the physical requirements, someone will lead you to a bed.

 From there, your blood is drawn, the plasma is separated, and then the rest is pumped back into your body.
 The amount of plasma taken, length of time, and compensation all depend upon your weight.
 Larger people can give more plasma, and therefore earn more cash.
 The entire process, known as plasmapheresis, takes roughly an hour to complete.
 After the staff replenishes your fluid levels and you take a short rest, they will bandage you up and send you on your way.